Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 06: In-place Reversal of a LinkedList.md

 # Pattern 6: In-place Reversal of a LinkedList

 In a lot of problems, we are asked to reverse the links between a set of nodes of a <b>LinkedList</b>.
-Often, the constraint is that we need to do this in-place, i.e., using the existing node objects and without using extra memory.
+Often, the constraint is that we need to do this </i>in-place</i>, i.e., using the existing node objects and without using extra memory.

-<b>In-place Reversal of a LinkedList pattern</b> describes an efficient way to solve the above problem.
+<b></i>in-place</i> Reversal of a LinkedList pattern</b> describes an efficient way to solve the above problem.

 ## Reverse a LinkedList (easy)
 https://leetcode.com/problems/reverse-linked-list/